 Citizens Academy scored over 90% on the Organizational Framework, which includes board training requirements, the annual audit, site visits, and others.
 CMSD's site visits and data collection confirm that the school is complying with its education program and other requirements as defined in its charter contract.

 Citizens Academy successfully completed and submitted 100 percent of required compliance items.

 Citizens Academy

-This section summarizes the school's performance over the contract term that ended June 30, 2020.
+This section summarizes the school's performance over the current contract term.